automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

-# Meeting Notes, a Document-based SwiftUI app using Automerge.
+# Meeting Notes, a Document-based SwiftUI app using Automerge

-A guided tour of MeetingNotes, a sample iOS and macOS SwiftUI app that uses Automerge for syncing and collaboration.
+A guided tour of MeetingNotes, a sample iOS and macOS SwiftUI app that uses Automerge for data storage and collaboration.

 ## Overview

 The source for the MeetingNotes app is [available on Github](https://github.com/automerge/MeetingNotes).
-The Document-based SwiftUI app illustrates storing and loading a `Codable` model and integrating Automerge backed models with the SwiftUI controls.
+The Document-based SwiftUI app illustrates storing and loading a `Codable` model and integrating that Automerge-backed model with SwiftUI controls.
-The app includes file merging capabilities and interactive peer-to-peer syncing of updates in near real time.
+The example supports merging files with offline updates and interactive peer-to-peer syncing in near real time.

 ### Using Automerge in a Document-based app

-[MeetingNotesDocument.swift](https://github.com/automerge/MeetingNotes/blob/main/MeetingNotes/MeetingNotesDocument.swift) contains most of the swift code related to being a Document-based SwiftUI app.

 MeetingNotes is a document-based SwiftUI app, meaning that it defines a file type, reads and edits files stored on device, focusing on a document to store relevant information.
+ [MeetingNotesDocument.swift](https://github.com/automerge/MeetingNotes/blob/main/MeetingNotes/MeetingNotesDocument.swift) contains the core code to support a Document-based SwiftUI app.

-The file type that the MeetingNotes defines is defined in the projects Info.plist and in code as a Universal Type Identifier.
+The file type that the MeetingNotes defines in the `Info.plist` file is matched in code as an extension on Universal Type Identifier, `com.github.automerge.meetingnotes`:
-The identifier the app defines is `com.github.automerge.meetingnotes`.

 ```swift
 extension UTType {